zeeeeby/orpc-file-based-router/README.md

 # orpc-file-based-router

-A plugin for [oRPC](https://orpc.unnoq.com) that automatically creates an oRPC router configuration based on your file structure, similar to Next.js, express-file-routing
+A plugin for [oRPC](https://orpc.unnoq.com) that automatically generates an oRPC router configuration based on your file structure, inspired by Next.js and express-file-routing approaches.

-## Highlights
+## ✨ Highlights

-- 📁 **File-based structure**: Organize your API endpoints intuitively through your filesystem
+- 📁 **File-based Structure**: Organize your API endpoints intuitively through your filesystem
-- 🔄 **Zero configuration**: Generate routes automatically based on your directory structure
+- 🔄 **Zero Configuration**: Generate routes automatically based on your directory structure
-- ⚡️ **Development speed**: Eliminate boilerplate code and reduce maintenance overhead
+- ⚡️ **Development Speed**: Eliminate boilerplate code and reduce maintenance overhead
-- 🔍 **Dynamic routing**: Support for path parameters using `{param}` syntax in file names
+- 🔍 **Dynamic Routing**: Support for path parameters using `{param}` syntax in file names
-- 📑 **Index handling**: Support for index routes via `index.ts` files
+- 📑 **Index Routes**: Support for index routes via `index.ts` files

 > ⚠️ **IMPORTANT:** At this time, the plugin's functionality is only guaranteed
 > in nodejs runtime